baxpr/freesurfer-iis/usage.md

 * The Matlab runtime will use the home directory in the container for temporary files.
 There is not enough headroom for this in the container itself, so we provide a location on the host.
-If two running containers use the same location, there will be collisions, so <inputs_dir> should be unique for each running container.
+If two running containers use the same location, there will be collisions, so the provided home directory should be unique for each running container.
+Setting it to <inputs_dir> lets the inputs directory do double duty, which is probably fine in most cases.

 `--bind <inputs_dir>:/INPUTS`, `--bind <outputs_dir>:/OUTPUTS`